Interested in using Nexrad Radar rainfall

 Microsoft Access database that writes directly to and from MS Excel (also

 HEC-DSS ready format, GetRealtime writes/reads direct dss).
 Maintains current

 and history to keep the Access file within 2 gigs or... use the dreaded

 5) GetGraphs -- For viewing all this stuff

-and more in real-time.
-You will be the master of all you survey, whether that be
+and more in real-time and FTPing it up the channels.
+You will be the master of all you survey, whether that is

 a very important sewer